Is Kenya safe? Tips and advice for travellers

 But despite its popularity, is it safe to visit Kenya alone?
 In short, yes.
 Solo travel in Kenya is generally safe, but like visiting anywhere on your own, you’ll need to keep a few things in mind.

 Taking a taxi?
 Check they’re registered, and ask for the rate before you hop in the car.
-Better yet, be sure the metre is turned on, too.
+Better yet, be sure the metre is turned on.

-Stay in well-lit areas frequented by other visitors, and don’t fall for scams like ‘the helpful guy that will show you a shortcut to a great bar’.
+Stay in well-lit areas frequented by other visitors, and don’t fall for scams like ‘the helpful guy showing you a shortcut to a great bar’.
 Trust your gut, stay aware, and stick with the flock.
 Try to skip areas where you might be alone — like obscure side streets or the beach after dark.

 To limit unwanted attention, dress in simple, comfortable clothes that don’t stand out too much.
 And, if you find yourself in an uncomfortable interaction, do your best to navigate toward other nearby women.